UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

 * the total number of tests that were completed
 * the time it took to run those tests

-**Practice using git:** Commit this change to the repository

-    git add test_stats.py
-    git commit -m "Using nose tools to get even better output"

-## What should I test?

-One of the challenges of testing is to determine what the *edge cases* might be.
-Here are some cases that we might try for the mean function

-* different lengths of lists:
-    * [2, 4, 6]
-    * [2, 4, 6, 8]
-* negative numbers:
-    * [-4, -2]
-    * [-2, 2, 4]
-* floating point numbers:
-    * [2.0, 4.0, 6.0]
-    * [2.5, 4.5, 6.0]

-## Short Exercise

-* Add tests for each of by adding either new functions or new lines to the existing function.
-Note: some of them may fail!
-* What is necessary to fix the failing tests?
-Try using `assert_almost_equal` and make it pass the test.

-**Practice using git:** Commit this change to the repository

-    git add test_stats.py
-    git commit -m "Added many more tests"

 # Planning for bigger mistakes